willianpc/minidb/README.md

 selectAll / all returns a key/value set of data.

 If you do prefer an array instead of a set simply use **minidb.local.all().toArray();**

+**Lists**

+As of November 19 commit, the method toArray from the all() method has been set as not enumerable.
+So, when you do a for(var k in minidb.local.all()) ... the toArray method is not displayed anymore.

+This change may cause the method to not be created in older browsers.
+In case you are using older browsers, toArray can be accessed directly as follows:

+minidb.local.toArray()

+Alternatively, you can use minidb.local.list()